It's just you and it, and that’s great

 Recently I’ve had opportunities to meet and paint outdoors with other painters who I admire immensely.
 I did not seek out these opportunities.
 They came to me by some mysterious working of the cosmos (and social media).
 These few other painters and I connect on a unique dimension.

-Still, in the end, as dear Lois asserts, the painting itself is always and forever an utterly solitary pursuit.
-And I do agree, this is great.
+Still, in the end, the painting itself is always and forever an utterly solitary pursuit.
+And I do agree with Lois.
+This is great.